pragma-/pbot/doc/FAQ.md

 ## How do I change the bot trigger?
 To change the default `!` trigger to a different character use the [`regset`](Registry.md#regset) command to change the `general.trigger` value.
+Use `#channel.trigger` to change the trigger only for that channel.

 For example, to change it to the `~` character: